 TELC continues to meet every other month to provide input on child care and early learning initiatives in the state and to work toward meeting the goals of the strategic plan.
 In the January 15, 2021, meeting, TWC presented the results of the 2022-2024 CCDF State Plan Stakeholder Survey and solicited input on the State Plan.
-TWC will share a c.
+TWC will share a copy of the draft State Plan with TELC members to provide another opportunity for input.

+c.
 Describe, if applicable, how the Lead Agency consulted with Indian tribes(s) or tribal organizations(s) within the state.
 Note: The CCDF regulations recognize the need for states to conduct formal, structured consultation with Tribal governments, including Tribal leadership.
 Many states and tribes have consultation policies and procedures in place.
 On January 27, 2021, TWC met with tribal CCDF administrators from the Alabama-Coushatta, Kickapoo, and Ysleta del Sur Pueblo tribes to identify opportunities for coordinating services and consultation on the State Plan.
 Following the meeting, TWC met with local Boards that have a tribe located in their workforce areas (Borderplex, Deep East, and Middle Rio) to support them in connecting with the tribal CCDF administrators in their areas.
 Although Boards have established memoranda of understanding (MOUs) with tribes for workforce services, they had not previously established partnerships for child care services.
 Boards will share opportunities for free training and professional development with tribes.
 Other services to be coordinated will be based on the tribes' needs and the Boards' available resources.
-TWC will send a copy of the draft State Plan to each of the tribal CCDF d) Describe any other entities, agencies, or organizations consulted on the development of the CCDF plan.
+TWC will send a copy of the draft State Plan to each of the tribal CCDF administrators for review and feedback.

+d.
+Describe any other entities, agencies, or organizations consulted on the development of the CCDF Plan.